liuvictoria/skincare/README.md

 #### ingredients.txt
 * Each product should take up two lines.
 * The first line is of the format "====PRODUCT NAME HERE====".
 Please do not forget the four equal signs on each side of the product name.
 * The second line consists of a comma-separated list of ingredients.
 The ingredients should be ONE LINE (i.e. don't return carriage anywhere in the list.
 The script will not work if there is a return carriage in the middle of the list).
+For example, you may need to copy/paste active vs inactive ingredients together, on the same line.
 * Different products should be separated by a blank line.
 * Please refer to the [example ingredients.txt file](https://github.com/liuvictoria/skincare/blob/master/ingredients.txt)